CSC207-UofT/course-project-hello-kitchen/docs/progress report.md

 Recipe is the parent class of AppetizerRecipe, DessertRecipe, MainCourseRecipe, SoupRecipe.
 - Use case: Use case classes manage use cases for entities.
 For example, RecipeManager will add new recipe and then modify and store it.
 - Controllers: CommandLine, which receives user inputs and then execute.
-- Driver: HelloKitchen is our main driver where the program is run.
+- Driver: HelloKitchen is our Main driver where the program is run.

 ## Scenario walk-through:
 Our scenario walk-through describes a typical scenario how a user will use our app.